-SYS Displays the System menu softkey selections. □ OPTIONS - Displays a second level of functions. □ CLOCK - Displays a second level of functions. □ SELF TEST - Start an instrument self test. □ STATUS - Displays instrument status.
-Options □ UNITS - Select the unit of measurement (English or metric).
-Sub-Menu □ PRINTER - Displays a menu of supported printers.
-Use the Up/Down arrow key and ENTER key to make the selection. □ FIXED CW - Toggles the fixed CW function ON or OFF.
-When ON, sweep time is reduced and immunity to RF interference is less.
-When OFF, (normal mode) the unit provides maximum RF interference immunity. □ CHANGE DATE FORMAT - Toggles the date format between MM/DD/YY, DD/MM/YY, and YY/MM/DD. □ BIAS TEE - Toggles Bias Tee on and off.
-Clock □ HOUR - Enter the hour (0-23) using the Up/Down arrow key or the keypad.
-Sub-Menu Press ENTER when data entry is complete or ESCAPE to restore the previous value. □ MINUTE - Enter the minute (0-59) using the Up/Down arrow key or the keypad.
-Press ENTER when data entry is complete or ESCAPE to restore the previous value. □ MONTH - Enter the month (1-12) using the Up/Down arrow key or the keypad.
-Press ENTER when data entry is complete or ESCAPE to restore the previous value. □ DAY - Enter the day using the Up/Down arrow key or the keypad.
-Press ENTER when data entry is complete or ESCAPE to restore the previous □ YEAR - Enter the year (1997-2036) using the Up/Down arrow key or the keypad.
-Press ENTER when data entry is complete or ESCAPE to restore the previous value.
+- SYS Displays the System menu softkey selections. - OPTIONS Displays a second level of functions. - CLOCK Displays a second level of functions. - □ SELF TEST Start an instrument self test. - □ STATUS Displays instrument status. - OPTIONS UNITS Select the unit of measurement (English or metric). - □ PRINTER Displays a menu of supported printers.
+Use the Up/Down arrow key and ENTER key to make the selection. - □ FIXED CW Toggles the fixed CW function ON or OFF.
+When ON, F1 is set equal to F2 and a CW frequency is fixed at the selected value.
+When OFF, a narrow band of frequencies centered on the selected frequency is generated. - □ CHANGE DATE FORMAT Toggles the date format between MM/DD/YY, DD/MM/YY, and YY/MM/DD. - CLOCK I HOUR Enter the hour (0-23) using the Up/Down arrow key or the keypad.
+Press ENTER when data entry is complete or ESCAPE to restore the previous value. - □ MINUTE Enter the minute (0-59) using the Up/Down arrow key or the keypad.
+Press ENTER when data entry is complete or ESCAPE to restore the previous value. - □ MONTH Enter the month (1-12) using the Up/Down arrow key or the keypad.
+Press ENTER when data entry is complete or ESCAPE to restore the previous value. - □ DAY Enter the day using the Up/Down arrow key or the keypad.
+Press ENTER when data entry is complete or ESCAPE to restore the previous value. - □ YEAR Enter the year (1997-2036) using the Up/Down arrow key or the keypad.
+Press ENTER when data entry is complete or ESCAPE to restore the previous value. - BACK Returns to the top-level SYS menu.